cytoscape/cytoscape-manual/docs/Tutorial.md

 The network should now look like this:

 ![1600px-Galfiltered-visualization3.png](_static/images/Tutorials/1600px-Galfiltered-visualization3.png)

-## A biological analysis scenario
-This section presents one scenario of how expression data can be combined with network data to tell a biological story.

-First, here is some background on your data.
-You are working with yeast, and the genes Gal1, Gal4, and Gal80 are all yeast transcription factors.
-Your expression experiments all involve some perturbation of these transcription factor genes.
-Gal1, Gal4, and Gal80 are also represented in your interaction network, where they are labeled according to yeast locus tags: Gal1 corresponds to YBR020W, Gal4 to YPL248C, and Gal80 to YML051W.

 ### Filter Interactions
 Your network contains a combination of protein-protein (pp) and protein-DNA (pd) interactions.
 Here, we shall filter out the protein-protein interactions to focus on the protein-DNA interactions.